Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: Propagation of Medium Uncertainty to Clutter Statistics

 \section{Propagation of Medium Uncertainty to Clutter Statistics}

-This section considers the propagation of medium uncertainty from the relaxation-spectrum perturbation to the clutter covariance and the derived quantities characterizing spectral spreading, effective clutter-subspace dimension, and target--clutter separability:
+This section develops the propagation of medium uncertainty from the relaxation-spectrum perturbation to the clutter covariance and then to the quantities that characterize spectral spreading, effective clutter-subspace dimension, and target--clutter separability: